All Pakistan Muttahidda Students Organization: Mohajir identity

-APMSO to MQM
+Transition to MQM

 From the early days APMSO faced many attacks by the Thunder Squad of Islami Jamiat Talaba (IJT).
-Jamiat has feared to loss its strong hold in university by APMSO.
-Therefore, the Leadership of Islami Jamiat Talaba gives task to its notorious "Thunder Squared" which is led by Munawar Hasan to remove APMSO and its leadership from university.
+Jamiat feared losing its stronghold in the university to APMSO.
+Therefore, the Leadership of Islami Jamiat Talaba instructed its "Thunder Squad", led by Munawar Hasan, to remove APMSO and its leadership from university.

-In 1981 Thunder Squad attack by knives and revolver on stalls of APMSO at university gates and badly wounded 16 members of APMSO including founder of APMSO Altaf Hussain and then the squad entry of APMSO in university.
+In 1981 the Thunder Squad attacked stalls of APMSO at university gates with knives and revolver and badly wounded 16 members of APMSO, including founder of APMSO Altaf Hussain and then the squad entry of APMSO in university.

 Subsequently, Hussain decided to establish a National Political Party for Mohajir and then he found Mohajir Qaumi Movement (MQM) on 18 March 1984.
-MQM also achieve success as APMSO and in very short time, the philosophy of Altaf Hussain and MQM spread all over Sindh especially in Karachi, Hyderabad, Mirpurkhas, Nawabshah and Sukker.
+MQM also achieved success as APMSO and the philosophy of Altaf Hussain and MQM spread all over Sindh, especially in Karachi, Hyderabad, Mirpurkhas, Nawabshah and Sukker.

 Re-Engineering Pakistan Exhibition 2011

-Announcement in a Press Conference
+Announcement in a press conference

-On June, 6th 2011, Chairman of All Pakistan Muttahida Students Organization Engr.
-Farhan Shams announce to organize three days science exhibition "Re-engineering Pakistan" by the Academic & Social Circle with the collaboration of APMSO.
-With aimed to bringing out the talents of Pakistani students and to give them an environment conducive for a better future.
-The APMSO had organized this exhibition in keeping with its past traditions and it would continue to hold such constructive programs for the betterment of the student community.
-He said this while addressing a press conference at the Karachi Press Club.
+On 6 June 2011, the Chairman of All Pakistan Muttahida Students Organization Engr.
+Farhan Shams announced "Re-engineering Pakistan", a three-day science exhibition by the Academic and Social Circle with the collaboration of APMSO at a press conference at the Karachi Press Club.
+This conference was organized with the aim of bringing out the talents of Pakistani students and to give them an environment conducive for a better future.
+Shams further stated that APMSO organized this exhibition in keeping with its past traditions and it would continue to hold such constructive programs for the betterment of the student community.
 He was accompanied by vice chairman Abdul Wahab, Secretary General Shabbir Babar Ali, Ahsan Ghouri and Isra Tufail.

-Projects made by students and professionals regarding social sciences, engineering and medical sciences will be displayed in the exhibition.
-The projects relating to solar energy drone, and submarine technology would also be on the display in the exhibition.

-He said that it was because in the light of the guidelines given by Mr. Altaf Hussain that the APMSO was organizing "Re-engineering Pakistan" exhibition at Karachi Expo Centre from 7 June to 9 June.
-The importance of the exhibition can be gauged from the fact that more than 500 institutions of higher education and learning were taking part in this exhibition and more than 300 projects would be displayed.
+Shams stated that it was because in the light of the guidelines given by Altaf Hussain that the APMSO was organizing "Re-engineering Pakistan" exhibition at Karachi Expo Centre from 7 June to 9 June.
+More than 500 institutions of higher education and learning were taking part in this exhibition and more than 300 projects would be displayed.
+Projects made by students and professionals regarding social sciences, engineering and medical sciences, as well as solar energy drone and submarine technology, would be displayed in the exhibition.